Click on the images to help you identify a black walnut.

 Form

-Height is 50 to 60 feet but can often reach 100 feet with a trunk diameter up to 36 inches.
-Trunk is straight and clear of branches for half its height.
-When grown in the open, the tree has shorter trunks and a broad and spreading crown.
+Height is 50 to 60 feet, but trees can often reach 100 feet, with a trunk diameter of up to 36 inches.
+The trunk is straight and clear of branches for about half its height.
+When grown in the open, the tree has shorter trunks and a broad, spreading crown.

 Bark

-Bark is thick and very dark brown, divided by deep fissures into round ridges.
+Bark is thick and very dark brown, divided by deep fissures into rounded ridges.

 Leaf

-Leaves appear alternate on stem and are 12 to 24 inches long, pinnately compound with 14 to 22 yellowish green, sharply pointed leaflets, tapered at the ends and toothed along the margins.
-Leaflets are smooth above, pale and hairy underneath.
-Color is yellowish green turning yellow in autumn.
+Leaves are alternate on the stem, 12 to 24 inches long, and pinnately compound with 14 to 22 yellowish-green, sharply pointed leaflets.
+Leaflets taper at the ends and are toothed along the margins, smooth above, and pale and hairy underneath.
+Leaves are yellowish green, turning yellow in autumn.

 Fruit (seed)

-A large, round nut borne single or in pairs and enclosed in a pungent-smelling, solid green husk that is not sticky and stays closed even after the nut is ripe.
-The nut is black with a tough, thick, finely ridged shell enclosing a rich, oily kernel that is edible and highly nutritious.
+Fruit is a large, round nut, borne singly or in pairs and enclosed in a pungent-smelling, solid green husk that is not sticky and remains closed when the nut is ripe.
+The nut is black, with a tough, thick, finely ridged shell enclosing a rich, oily, edible kernel.
 Nuts mature in the fall.

 Range